-Just because your website ranks in Google, doesn’t guarantee you’ll get any traffic.
-One way you can help: stand-out from the other pages in the search results.
+Just because your website ranks in Google doesn’t guarantee you’ll get any traffic.
+One way you can help is to stand out from the other pages in the search results.

-The first way to do this is write unique and attractive title tags and meta descriptions.
-These are your opportunity to convince someone to click your listing- as opposed to the others.
+The first way to do this is to write unique and attractive title tags and meta descriptions.
+These are your opportunities to convince someone to click your listing instead of the others.

-There are other ways to stand-out, too.
-For instance, you can install end encode breadcrumbs on your website.
+There are other ways to stand out, too.
+For instance, you can install end-encoded breadcrumbs on your website.

 For your website to have breadcrumbs, you’ll need a semantic structure.
 That means you’ll need to organize your website into a hierarchy.
 For example: